manasikattel/manasikattel.github.io/_pages/projects.md

 Cytotoxicity.
 The statistical measures of extracted cells reveal the sought reactivity.
   * Our approach involves a Faster-RCNN architecture which is trained using the pseudo-labels obtained from handcrafted methods along with the image examples of living, dead, and inhibited cells.
-  * Supervised by Prof. Alessandro Bria and Prof. Claudio Marrocco at the University of Cassino, Italy.

 * **Skin lesion classification** \| [Code](https://github.com/manasikattel/skin-lesion-cad) \| [Presentation](/files/CAD_presentation.pdf) \| Sep 2022 - Jan 2023
   * This project(also a challenge) deals with the classification of skin lesions into 1.
 Nevus vs. other (Binary problem) 2.
 Basal cell vs. Squamous cell vs. Melanoma using both classical image processing techniques and deep learning techniques.